-Regularly occupied spaces use an independent system for heating and/or cooling (a dedicated outdoor air system) that meets one of the following requirements:
+In spaces where an independent system is used for heating and/or cooling, dedicated outdoor air systems meet one of the following requirements:

 a.
 The system complies with ASHRAE Design Guide For Dedicated Outdoor Air Systems (2017).

 b.
 A detailed design review of the proposed system is conducted by an independent, qualified and registered professional mechanical engineer demonstrated not to have a conflict of interest.
 The review addresses thermal comfort (dry-bulb temperature, humidity and air velocity, at a minimum) and ventilation rates, as well as overall serviceability and system reliability.
 Reports must demonstrate satisfactory compliance with ventilation standards of Part 1: Ensure Adequate Ventilation in Feature A03: Ventilation Effectiveness .